Descriptor-Libraries/descriptor-libraries-framework/README.md

 ## More about Docker Set-Up

 ### Volumes
 I have set up three volumes to run with these docker containers.
 The first two are accessible locally on my set-up, but are not included in the remote repository.
-The third volume mounts the Python code so it can be developed while the containers are run.
-This will likely be removed in production.
+The third and fourth volumes mount the Python and React code so they can be developed while the containers are run.
+These will likely be removed in production.

 1. `kraken-postgres`: Contains database.
 This database has been updated to contain `umap` information.